 South Fork Antelope Creek contains some of the highest biodiversity in the Lassen National Forest.
 As testament to the property’s outstanding wildlife habitat, California’s first documented wolf in decades, OR-7, spent an entire winter foraging on this property.
 Coupled with the downstream Tehama Wildlife Area, the property also serves as crucial winter range for Tehama black-tailed deer, an important migratory population.
 The property supports a variety of other wildlife as well, including mountain lion, black bear, bald eagle, golden eagle, prairie falcon, peregrine falcon and western pond turtle.

 Antelope Creek is also a popular destination for hikers, equestrians and whitewater kayakers.
 A trail that begins downstream of the conservation property, in the Tehama Wildlife Area, follows South Fork Antelope Creek to the property’s western boundary and could be extended across the property and into the national forest.

-WRC’s acquisition of the property represents an opportunity to conserve a key reach of a healthy salmon and steelhead stream inside the Lassen National Forest, in an area with excellent predator and big game habitat.
-Conveyance of the South Fork Antelope Creek property to the national forest will permanently conserve a key spawning and rearing reach within a designated Salmon Stronghold, while protecting winter range for an important migratory deer population.
-It will also expand recreational opportunities within a highly scenic area only an hour’s drive from the county’s largest population center.
+By conveying the property to the National Forest, WRC conserved a key reach of a healthy salmon and steelhead stream in an area with excellent predator and big game habitat.
+The project permanently conserved a key spawning and rearing reach within a designated Salmon Stronghold, while protecting winter range for an important migratory deer population.
+It also expanded recreational opportunities within a highly scenic area only an hour’s drive from the county’s largest population center.